behai-nguyen/behai-nguyen.github.io/_posts/2022-11-05-javascript-css-minification.markdown

 For CSS, I've tried
 <a href="https://www.npmjs.com/package/uglifycss" title="UglifyCSS" target="_blank">UglifyCSS</a>,
 and it seems to do what it's supposed to do.
 The last publication date for this package is about 5 ( five ) years ago.
-Its weekly download is around 40,000+ ( fourty thousands plus ) times.
+Its weekly download is around 40,000+ ( forty thousands plus ) times.

 Both of these require